Florida’s Implied Consent Warning

 For the refusal to be admissible in the civil or criminal case, the DUI officer must show that he complied with Florida’s Implied Consent Statute as required by Florida Statute Section 316.1932(1)(a)1.a.

-As a result, Florida’s new implied consent warning is even longer, harder to read, and more difficult to understand.
+As a result, Florida’s new implied consent warning is even longer, harder to read, and more challenging to understand.

 Attorney for the Implied Consent Warning in Tampa, Florida